EUGIC 2017 Budapest takes place 29-30 November 2017 at

-We are also pleased that the Chair of EUGIC 2017 Budapest this year is the excellent Jim McClelland, Sustainable Futurist.
+We are very pleased that the Chair of EUGIC 2017 Budapest is the excellent Jim McClelland, Sustainable Futurist.

 Day 1 Wednesday 29 November